deepfence/golang_deepfence_sdk_ts/client/docs/ModelAgentPluginsStatus.md

 ### NewModelAgentPluginsStatus

-`func NewModelAgentPluginsStatus(filesystemTracerStatus ModelPluginStatus, networkFilterStatus ModelPluginStatus, networkTracerStatus ModelPluginStatus, processTracerStatus ModelPluginStatus, ) *ModelAgentPluginsStatus`
+`func NewModelAgentPluginsStatus(cloudNetworkTracerStatus ModelPluginStatus, filesystemTracerStatus ModelPluginStatus, networkFilterStatus ModelPluginStatus, networkTracerStatus ModelPluginStatus, processTracerStatus ModelPluginStatus, ) *ModelAgentPluginsStatus`

 NewModelAgentPluginsStatus instantiates a new ModelAgentPluginsStatus object This constructor will assign default values to properties that have it defined,